VirmarSosa/deep-learning-challenge/README.md

 They all resulted in the same accuracy rate – right around 72%, so a little short of the required target accuracy.

+## Summary

+In the three attempts, the model was unable to achieve a target predictive accuracy higher than 72.8%.

+Hypertuning resulted in virtually no improvement.

+We would consider using another classification model to see if it is better at predicting whether applicants will be successful if funded by Alphabet Soup.

 ## To run the code, please follow these steps:

 - Clone the repository.